 Maybe you’ve been out of the dating game for a while, and your former spouse is going through a different stage of life.
-Maybe they have kids and you don’t want to impose on them, or maybe they don’t want to be around people who remind them of what they used to have.
+Maybe they have kids, and you don’t want to impose on them, or maybe they don’t want to be around people who remind them of what they used to have.
 It can get lonely after a divorce; not having anyone in your life can feel like the emptiest void imaginable.
 But these feelings aren’t true.

 People who are struggling after a divorce often look for friends and support in the wrong places.
 They try to find friends through social media, online dating, and even through mutual friends.
 But those efforts can be fruitless.
 The best option for a friend is to find someone who has been through the same experience and is in a similar place.

 And, of course, never underestimate the power of your existing friends.
-While it may seem like you’ve lost your social circle of friends, it may just be that circumstances change in the future and they re-enter your life in your new friendship circle!
+While it may seem like you’ve lost your social circle of friends, it may just be that circumstances change in the future, and they re-enter your life in your new friendship circle!

-Keep reading for more awesome neurodivergent talent.
+Keep reading for more inspiring advice!